taehyounpark/queryosity/docs/dataflow/vary.md

     !!! tip

         1. All variations are put in *manually* using existing columns as the user sees fit.
-        2. The variations propagate in lockstep and transparently otherwise afterwards.
+        2. The varied node propagates through automatically again afterwards.